PeterChrz/libvirt_terraform/README.md

 - Virsh / Virtual Machine Manager installed
     - Two storage clusters configured, one to store the ISO's/QCOW's and the other for additional disk space.
     - Two Virtual Networks one for Internet Access named 'default', the Second for Kube Cluster connectivitity named 'kube_net'.
+      - Bridge default network with your local network.

 - Manually install the FCCT tool (https://github.com/coreos/butane/releases) and run:
     - $ sudo chmod a+x fcct; sudo mv fcct /usr/local/bin